 8. LG 27QN600-B

-Last but not least we have another monitor by LG called the LG 27QN600-B which is a bit different than the previous LG monitor we’ve reviewed as it’s a bit faster, but it doesn’t have such a high resolution.
+Last but not least I have another monitor by LG called the LG 27QN600-B which is a bit different than the previous LG monitor I’ve reviewed as it’s a bit faster, but it doesn’t have such a high resolution.

 Who is it best for?

 This LG monitor will be suitable for most gamers/streamers and of course for regular streamers who need a solid secondary monitor.

 It has good graphics, the speed is okay, the features are cool – so what else would you ask for?

 Knowing this, for the price you’re getting a high-quality and versatile monitor that’ll cater to your every need and even a bit more.

 A unique feature on this monitor is the almost bezel-less screen that makes the screen appear far wider than 27”.